WELLS CATHEDRAL INSTALLATION

-Two works have been selected for the Royal West of England Academy’s 2020 exhibition – viewable online: RWA Open 168.
+Two works were in the Royal West of England Academy’s 2020 Open 168.

 Sculptor’s Drawing began life as a preliminary drawing for the sculpture Think Fast, Act Slow commissioned for the exhibition A Good Age at the Devon Guild of Craftsmen in Bovey Tracey in 2019 – and then took on a life of its own.
 Sculpture is normally thought of as static but the trolley in Sculptor’s Drawing suggests mobility – a potential for movement of something too heavy to lift.
 Sculptors tend to look for different things in drawing than other artists – relating to materials, space, scale and finish.
 For King drawings act not as designs for sculpture but as preparatory stages towards realisation.